 Toll-like receptors (TLRs) are a class of transmembrane receptors known as pattern recognition receptors.
 They consist of a family of eleven human proteins (TLR1 to TLR11) and are composed of extracellular, transmembrane, and intracellular regions[1].
 The extracellular region consists of ten to thirty leucine-rich repeats, which detect conserved molecular patterns (PAMPs) shared by most microorganisms, including the Helicobacter pylori (H. pylori) bacterium, widely known as a class I carcinogen in gastric diseases[1,2].
 Thus, the pattern of the host’s immune response beyond genetic and environmental factors is essential for understanding the pathology of gastric cancer (GC)[3].

 H. pylori infection disrupts gastric homeostasis within the local mucosa and promotes the production of multiple inflammatory cytokines[4].
-The inflammatory process can progresses through a multi-step process, developing from chronic gastritis (CG) to gastric atrophy, intestinal metaplasia, dysplasia, and finally to GC[2].
+The inflammatory process can progress through a multi-step process, developing from chronic gastritis (CG) to gastric atrophy, intestinal metaplasia, dysplasia, and finally to GC[2].

 After microorganism infection, TLRs are the first line of host defense.
 They are important components of innate immunity and are involved in the activation of the adaptive immune response[5].
 Thus, during H. pylori infection, TLRs on gastric epithelial and immune cells recognize many PAMPs.
-Toll-like receptor 2 and Toll-like receptor 4 recognize lipopolysaccharides, Toll-like receptor 5 recognizes flagellin, and Toll-like receptor 9 (TLR9) recognizes unmethylated CpG oligonucleotides, which are abundant in bacterial DNA[6].
+Toll-like receptors 2 and 4 recognize lipopolysaccharides, Toll-like receptor 5 recognizes flagellin, and Toll-like receptor 9 (TLR9) recognizes unmethylated CpG oligonucleotides, which are abundant in bacterial DNA[6].
 Based on the recognition and activation of these receptor signaling pathways, the inflammatory process and the presence of genetic polymorphisms may modulate the risk of developing precancerous gastric lesions and GC[5].

 The activation of TLR9 requires a complex pathway, since it is located in the intracellular compartment of endosomes.
 It is therefore believed that unmethylated CpG oligonucleotides are transferred to the intracellular compartment through non-specific endocytosis[7].